 “Aww . . . always bossing me, almost thirty and I am still treated like a little kid.”

 Peter followed Emma, but not without stopping to squeeze his brother’s shoulder.
-She was filled with warmth to see her boys getting allow.
-There had been a time when they were young she thought they would kill each other.
+She was filled with warmth to see her boys getting along.
+There had been a time, when they were young, she thought they would kill each other.

 “Have you found peace with the past?”